 Procession of the mummies: Exchange of flavors in the Tahuantinsuyo

-Chiriuchu originated when residents from different parts of the Tahuantinsuyo region came to Cusco to participate in the mummy procession.
+People from different parts of the Tahuantinsuyo came to Cusco to take part in this procession.
 There, they shared their snacks after the ceremonies.
 Thanks to this exchange, the dish combines seaweed and eggs from the coast with guinea pig, chicken, chalona, toasted meat from the mountains, blood sausage, tullan, and corn tortillas with cheese and rocoto.

 Aynis: The Sharing of Families